 The Dance of the Dragons

 During the civil war known as the Dance of the Dragons, Prince Jacaerys Velaryon realised that his mother Queen Rhaenyra Targaryen's faction, the blacks, had many dragons but was in need of dragonriders.
-He offered lands, riches, and knighthood to any such "seeds" that could master a dragon; his sons would be ennobled, his daughters wed to lords.
+He offered lands, riches, and knighthood to any such man that could master a dragon; his sons would be ennobled, his daughters wed to lords.
 According to The Testimony of Mushroom, the eponymous fool had prompted Jacaerys to do so.

 It is unconfirmed if the successful candidates truly had Targaryen blood, or if they did, if that ancestry is what allowed them to master the dragons.
 But whatever their origin in truth, the successful baseborn dragonriders were referred to as dragonseeds for the remainder of the war and within historical records.

 After the betrayal of Hugh Hammer and Ulf the White at the First Battle of Tumbleton, Queen Rhaenyra and most of her council believed none of the other dragonseeds could be trusted, and ordered their arrest.
 Addam Velaryon escaped upon his dragon Seasmoke, but later proved his loyalty at the Second Battle of Tumbleton.
 In the case of Nettles, it was not only arrest that was ordered, but also execution, because she had become the lover of Rhaenyra's husband Daemon Targaryen; however, the girl fled upon Sheepstealer and was never seen again "at court or castle".